What is Cybersecurity?GRIDINSOFT TEAM

 All cybercrimes are committed from the outside

 The press covers most of the cyberattacks as something that is done by bad boys in Guy Fawkes masks, who have no relation to the target company.
-However, the detailed research of the wide-known attacks uncover a lot of details that refute such a thesis.
+However, the detailed research of the wide-known attacks uncovers many details that refute such a thesis.
 Cyberattacks often happen because of the negligence of employees, but the cases of collaboration with crooks are not single.
-Paying attention to strange actions of your employees is the way to prevent cyberattacks and data leaks.
+Paying attention to the strange actions of your employees is the way to prevent cyberattacks and data leaks.

 My company will not be attacked.
 It is not attractive for crooks/it works in the sector that will not be attacked

-A lot of companies happily exhaled when ransomware groups declared the list of sectors they will avoid in their attacks.
+Many companies happily exhaled when ransomware groups declared the list of sectors they would avoid in their attacks.
 The news was pleasant, but some companies turned too reckless after this announcement.
 Not every ransomware group agreed to follow these rules, and there are even more new groups that did not ever say anything about their opinion about “ethical hacking”.
 Hence, it is too early to relax.